Russia dismisses Navalny poisoning statement as "disinformation" and "mockery of the dead"

 Yet what truly shocks is the method now favoured by Western politicians – necro-propaganda.
 This is not a quest for justice but a mockery of the dead.
 Even after the death of the Russian citizen, London and the European capitals cannot allow him to rest in peace – a fact that speaks volumes about those who instigated this campaign."

-Background: The UK, France, Germany, the Netherlands and Sweden have said that laboratory tests show Kremlin opposition leader Alexei Navalny died after exposure to a toxin found in a tree frog native to Ecuador.
+Background: The UK, France, Germany, the Netherlands and Sweden said in the statement that laboratory tests show that Navalny died after being exposed to a toxin found in a tree frog native to Ecuador.

-For reference: The Skripal case concerns the 2018 poisoning of former Russian double agent Sergei Skripal and his daughter Yulia in Salisbury, UK, with a military-grade nerve agent.
+For reference: The Skripal case refers to the 2018 poisoning of former Russian double agent Sergei Skripal and his daughter Yulia in Salisbury, UK, with a military-grade nerve agent.
 Russia was widely blamed for the attack, which sparked international condemnation and sanctions.

 Support Ukrainska Pravda on Patreon!